 Networked City is an exploration into the role of network thinking and digital technology in reframing London's civil society and supporting social action.
 Our main initiative is Connecting Londoners, about which more below, and on our blog.

-It was started by David Wilcox and Drew Mackie on behalf of the London Voluntary Service Council, and is now being led by Matt Scott with David and Drew and a group formed following a launch event on January 10 2017.
+The exploration was started by David Wilcox and Drew Mackie on behalf of the London Voluntary Service Council, and is now being led by Matt Scott with David and Drew and a group formed following a launch event on January 10 2017.

-The Networked City exploration aims to
+The exploration aims to:

 We are developing Connecting Londoners as an initiative for anyone interested in how people, projects and organisations can cooperate and collaborate better for social good.